 To minimize the cost function, the model needs to have the best value of θ1 and θ2.
-Initially model selects θ1 and θ2 values randomly and then itertively update these value in order to minimize the cost function untill it reaches the minimum.
+Initially model selects θ1 and θ2 values randomly and then iteratively update these value in order to minimize the cost function until it reaches the minimum.
 By the time model achieves the minimum cost function, it will have the best θ1 and θ2 values.
-Using these finally updated values of θ1 and θ2 in the hypothesis equation of linear equation, model predicts the value of x in the best manner it can.
+Using these finally updated values of θ1 and θ2 in the hypothesis equation of linear equation, the model predicts the value of x in the best manner it can.

 Linear Regression Cost Function:

 Gradient Descent Algorithm For Linear Regression

 -> θj : Weights of the hypothesis. -> hθ(xi) : predicted y value for ith input. -> j : Feature index number (can be 0, 1, 2, ......, n). -> α : Learning Rate of Gradient Descent.

 We graph cost function as a function of parameter estimates i.e. parameter range of our hypothesis function and the cost resulting from selecting a particular set of parameters.
 We move downward towards pits in the graph, to find the minimum value.
 The way to do this is taking derivative of cost function as explained in the above figure.
 Gradient Descent step-downs the cost function in the direction of the steepest descent.
 The size of each step is determined by parameter α known as Learning Rate.